ron-ligsay/Reinforcement-Learning/src/Mario AI/README.md

 ### PyTorch
 https://pytorch.org/get-started/locally/
-Stable (Latest Version) , Windows, PIP, Python, CUDA (GPU accelaration running)
+PyTorch Build: Stable (Latest Version)
+Your OS: Windows
+Package: Pip
+Language: Python
+Compute Platform: CUDA (GPU accelaration running) if you have cuda installed on your computer.
+If not, then CPU.